-Teachers should:

-- establish effective strategies for gathering evidence before students submit or complete assessment tasks, e.g. work completed in class in response to the instrument, such as a draft, rehearsal notes or photographs of work - consider the mode of the assessment and how to collect evidence that meets the conditions, e.g. for a spoken instrument, a spoken response rather than a draft of a written speech.
-A draft rendered by text-to-speech software is not appropriate, as the student's voice is to be recorded - use checkpoints to indicate the timelines for the development of key components of a student's response and allow for gathering evidence at key junctures, e.g. declared due date for: submission of a research question, a draft in the appropriate mode or submission of a final response for the assessment instrument - provide points of intervention so that teachers, other school staff and parents/carers can provide support to prevent the non-submission of a response to assessment or the submission of a response that is not in the mode required by the syllabus.
-This includes contact made with
+Teachers should: Students should: establish effective strategies for gathering plan use of time effectively to ensure you are evidence before students submit or complete working progressively on assessment responses, assessment tasks, e.g. work completed in class in including the effective use of class time.
+You response to the instrument, such as a draft, should be able to produce evidence of work rehearsal notes or photographs of work completed in class, such as a draft, rehearsal • consider the mode of the assessment and how to notes or photographs of work, to authenticate collect evidence that meets the conditions, e.g. for a your response as your own. spoken instrument, a spoken response rather than a produce evidence that meets the assessment draft of a written speech.
+A draft rendered by text- conditions eg. for a spoken instrument, a spoken to-speech software is not appropriate, as the response rather than a draft of a written speech. student's voice is to be recorded A draft rendered by text-to-speech software is • use checkpoints to indicate the timelines for the not appropriate, as your own voice is to be development of key components of a student's recorded. response and allow for gathering evidence at key meet checkpoints as required to produce junctures, e.g. declared due date for: submission of a evidence of work completed a key junctures, research question, a draft in the appropriate mode such as submission of a research question, a draft or submission of a final response for the assessment in the appropriate mode or submission of a final instrument response for the assessment instrument • provide points of intervention so that teachers, • maintain academic integrity in the construction other school staff and parents/carers can provide of assessment responses.
+For example, if you support to prevent the non-submission of a produce a draft that is markedly different from response to assessment or the submission of a the evidence you have produced during class response that is not in the mode required by the checkpoints, then work cannot be authenticated syllabus.
+This includes contact made with as your own response, and you will be required parents/carers to inform them that a draft or final to produce a draft is compatible with the submission has not been received. evidence presented during previous checkpoints. • use a variety of methods - both direct and indirect Similarly, if you have been absent during class - to collect evidence and authenticate a student's time scheduled for drafting and teachers have response.
+For the purpose of confirmation, direct not been able to observe development of your evidence of the student's response is required. work, it is also difficult to authenticate work as Teacher observations are not sufficient on their own your own. to support a judgment. your own.